-1 California is divided into two regions based roughly on cost of living, Region 1 (higher cost of living) and Region 2 (lower cost of living).
+&lt;sup>1 California is divided into two regions based roughly on cost of living, Region 1 (higher cost of living) and Region 2 (lower cost of living).

-2 For applicant families, add \$27 for each additional person for assistance units greater than 10.
+&lt;sup>2 For applicant families, add \$28 for each additional person for assistance units greater than 10.

-3 Reflects the updated Maximum Earned Income Limit, due to the ten percent MAP increase.
+&lt;sup>3Reflects the updated Maximum Earned Income Limit, due to the, due to the October 2019 MAP increase.